BorisRado/slower_simple_examples/README.md

 python sl.py configuration=stream
 ```

 To run the examples by actually having the client and server on different nodes, take a look at `simulate_grpc_experiments.sh`.
-You can execute the script if you are on a system with Slurm.
+You can execute the script if you are on a system with Slurm (you only need to update the activation of the python environment).

 ## Limitations and Future work

 - As of now, each client is associated with its own `ServerModel`.
-In future, an option should be given to allow more flexibility (e.g., let all clients share the same `ServerModel` or let a set of clients share the same `ServerModel`)
+In the future, an option should be given to allow more flexibility (e.g., let all clients share the same `ServerModel` or let a set of clients share the same `ServerModel`)
 - Add native integration with PyTorch, so that users can exchange tensors instead of numpy arrays.
 - Integrate the `timout` parameter to give a maximum time for the server's response.
 - Add support for heterogeneous server models (for instance, a powerful client might have a lot of layers hence its server model can be small, while a computationally constrained client might have a shallower model and hence its corresponding server model should compensate by having more layers).